haijingjin/deep_learning_from_scratch/README.md

-# 🧠 Neural Networks from Scratch
+# Neural Networks from Scratch

 A minimalist deep learning playground built entirely from scratch using **NumPy**.

 This repository is an ongoing project as I learn and implement core deep learning models from scratch.
-It's a reflection of my growing understanding of the math, code, and theory behind neural networks.

-> 🚧 **Status:** Actively growing — new features and models will be added weekly.

 ## References